Mayeu/docker-postgres-dev/README.md

       POSTGRES_ADDITIONAL_DB: db2,db3,db4
 ```

 You can put one or more databse.
-All database must be separated by a coma
+All databases must be separated by a coma
 (',').